Search this site

 • Resistance in electrolytes and separators.

-EIS tests on electrochemical energy devices reveal more than just ESR.
+EIS tests on electrochemical energy devices reveals more than just ESR.
 EIS can also measure capacitance, electrode porosity, and kinetics of electrochemical reactions.
 A device’s EIS spectrum typically changes during slow capacity fade and when the device fails.
+These changes can be used as a diagnostic tool to determine the failure mechanism.
+Low impedance EIS accuracy is a must for all these measurements.

 These changes can be used as a diagnostic tool to determine the failure mechanism.
 Accuracy in low-impedance EIS is a must for all these measurements.